huynhtran1509/WTAData/README.md

 WTAData
 =======

-A core data wrapper to simplify access and saving of core data objects.
+A light-weight core data wrapper to simplify access and saving of core data objects.